codersaiful/woo-product-table/readme.txt

 * Fixed the issue: 'Deprecated: Required parameter $parent_keyword follows optional parameter $items'
 * `wpt_fragents_loaded` js trigger added when fragment will be load.
 * query_by_url issue has been solved.
+* variation,tag,category,taxonomy column is available for variation column.
+(Some Pro Feature)

 = 3.3.8 =
 * Fixed: Table Head sorting issue on variable product - has been solved